 Yes if the timetable can accommodate your choices this is a possible option.

 This website lists all our courses and you can request a prospectus and we will include any subject information sheets that you may be interested in.
-Our Open Evening in October is a great time to visit the College and talk with subject teachers to find out about courses that you are interested in.
+Our Open Evenings are a great time to visit the College and talk with subject teachers to find out about courses that you are interested in.

 This depends on the subject but an average number would be 18.
 Some are smaller.
 Classes are usually no more than 20 students.